-Small Rose Pincushion Cactus, also known as Mammillaria zeilmanniana, is native to Mexico.
+The small Rose Pincushion Cactus, also known as Mammillaria zeilmanniana, is native to Mexico.

-The 40 cm (15.75 in) height cactus has oval tubercules and clusters of spines at the tips of its lustrous green, round to cylindrical stems.
+The 40 cm (15.75 in) height Cactus has oval tubercules and clusters of spines at the tips of its lustrous green, round to cylindrical stems.

 Each areole contains four reddish center spines and 15 and 18 radical white spines resembling soft hair.

-The tops of the cactus stalks are covered in flowers that are either pale pink or purple and have yellow stigmas.
+The tops of the Cactus stalks are covered in flowers that are either pale pink or purple and have yellow stigmas.

-Rose Pincushion Cactus thrives in ample bright light with porous cactus soil.
+Rose Pincushion Cactus thrives in ample bright light with porous Cactus soil.
 Similarly, fertilize the plant with cacti fertilizer mix once every two weeks during the growing season.